Appreciated by kings and princes, Jean-Martin Charcot was the most famous physician of his time, adopting the nickname “Napoleon of Neurosis.”.

 The “Drama Teacher”

-Charcot revolutionized traditional ward lists by performing dramatic clinical demonstrations on the brilliantly lit stage of the Salpêtrière amphitheatre.
+Charcot revolutionised traditional ward lists by performing dramatic clinical demonstrations on the brilliantly lit stage of the Salpêtrière amphitheatre.
 His hypnotic experiments and clinical manifestations attracted public attention.
 The “Hysteria Show” seduced Parisian intellectuals and aristocracy, giving birth to hysteria fashion.

 Shrouded in an aura of mystery and known as a “miracle” cure, his insights into his patients’ ailments seemed unsettling.
 In the case of hysterical paralysis, he simply told the patient to take off his crutches and walk.

-Charcot the “Magician of Hypnosis
+Charcot the “Magician of Hypnosis“

 The public perceived Charcot as a man with almost magic abilities, earning him the nickname “Napoleon of Neuroses.”
 His name became closely associated with the discovery and interpretation of various neurological conditions, including hysteria, hypnotism, dual personality, catalepsy, and somnambulism.